 What’s the Story?

-Beginning January 1, 2019, the state of California implemented Assembly Bill 1884, which bans full-service, dine-in restaurants from providing single-use plastic straws to customers unless they are requested by the customer.
+On January 1, 2019, the state of California implemented Assembly Bill 1884, which bans full-service, dine-in restaurants from providing single-use plastic straws to customers unless they are requested by the customer.
 It’s commonly referred to as a “straws upon request” rule.
-Enforcement of the new ban begins July 1, 2019.
+Enforcement of the new ban started July 1, 2019.

 How Does the Ban Affect Me?